solana-labs/solana/src/fullnode.md

 cores, and the network output.
 What it does with that hardware is different.
 The Tpu exists to create ledger entries whereas the Tvu exists to validate them.

-## Pipeline stages in Rust

-To approach to creating a pipeline stage in Rust may be unique to Solana.
-We haven't seen the same technique used in other Rust projects and there may be better ways to do it.
-The Solana approach defines a stage as an object that communicates to its previous stage and the next stage using channels.
-By convention, each stage accepts a *receiver* for input and creates a second output channel.
-The second channel is used to pass data to the next stage, and so its sender is moved into the stage's thread and the receiver is returned from its constructor.

-A well-written stage should create a thread and call a short `run()` method.
-The method should read input from its input channel, call a function from another module that processes it, and then send the output to the output channel.
-The functionality in the second module will likely not use threads or channels.